GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

         └───pop music
 ```

-Enso Launcher 0.4.5+ allows to create a command, let's call it 'mv', that will automatically move the
-file opened in [Media Player Classic](https://en.wikipedia.org/wiki/Media_Player_Classic) to the directory
-specified as a command argument.
-NOTE: you need to enable Web UI in MPC settings.
+Below we create code that will help us to move files displayed in MPC to the directories shown above
+and open the result with mediaprobes:

 <video src="/posts/videos/enso-demo.webm" width="100%" type="video/webm" controls></video>